The Role of the Stroma in Cellular Function and Health

 Role in Tissue Repair

-In the context of tissue repair, the stroma plays a critical role in the process of wound healing.
+In the context of tissue repair, the stroma plays a important role in the process of wound healing.
 When tissue is damaged, the body initiates a series of complex events to repair the injury.
 The stroma is instrumental in this process, providing a scaffold for new cells to grow and differentiate, facilitating the migration of cells to the site of injury, and releasing signaling molecules that promote tissue regeneration.

 Stem Cell Niche